wso2/docs-mi/en/docs/get-started/development-kickstart.md

     3. Add a new request to this collection and name it appropriately.
 (For example `Healthcare request`)

-    4. In the 'Enter request URL' section paste the below endpoint URL:
+    4. In the **Enter request URL** section paste the below endpoint URL:

         ```
         http://localhost:8290/healthcare/doctor/Ophthalmologist